 6. Gemini 9A

 Gemini 9A was a 1966 manned space flight of NASA’s Gemini program.
 On February 28, 1966, Elliot M. See and Charles A. Bassett II, the original prime crew of Gemini 9A were flying from Texas to inspect the Gemini 9 spacecraft at the McDonnell Aircraft plant in St. Louis, Missouri.
 That day, the weather conditions at the Lambert airfield was poor and deteriorating.
 Flying near that area was extremely difficult.
 In a desperate attempt to land their aircraft, pilot Elliot See came dangerously close to one of the assembly buildings, where another two spacecraft were being constructed, causing the aircraft to crash, killing himself and Bassett instantly.
 The mission was flown June 3–6, 1966 by backup command pilot Thomas P. Stafford and pilot Eugene Cernan.

 5. Gas poisoning on board

 Image credit: Space

 July 17, 1975 marked down a special day in world history, when a US Apollo spacecraft and a Russian Soyuz spacecraft docked in a display of international space faring goodwill.
 The mission ceremoniously marked the end of the Space Race that had begun in 1957.
-The Mission was considered a great success, both sides traded pleasantries and were given tours of the other’s craft.
+The Mission was considered a great success, as both sides exchanged pleasantries and were offered tours of each other’s craft.
 It all went according to plan until Apollo began its journey towards home.

 Upon reentry and splashdown of the Apollo craft, the crew was accidentally exposed to toxic nitrogen tetroxide fumes, caused by a malfunction in the reaction control system (RCS) oxidizer.
 Fighting to maintain consciousness in the toxic mist, one of the astronaut Tom Stafford got oxygen masks for his crew, one of whom had already passed out.
 All of them were rescued and were admitted in hospital.

 4. The X-15 catastrophe